… Technology Development?

 Will awards larger in scope than those appropriate to the current set of SMD R&A programs still be solicited?

-The NASA Astrobiology Program funds grants for large teams with multi-year research plans through a new ROSES solicitation named Interdisciplinary Consortia for Astrobiology Research (ICAR).
+The NASA Astrobiology Program funds grants for large teams with multi-year research plans through a ROSES solicitation named Interdisciplinary Consortia for Astrobiology Research (ICAR).